clemson-cal/sailfish/tutorial/03-configuration.md

 sailfish run my-run.json
 ```

-This configuration is very close to the default one, which is why not many key-value pairs need to be provided.
-It is also a very easy and common test case, and as such it is a Sailfish built-in _preset_.
-A preset is a function that is built-in to the code and which emits these configuration items.
-This particular configuration can be found in a function called `sod` in the `sailfish.models` module, which looks like this:
+This configuration is very close to the default one, so not many configuration
+items need to be overridden.
+This is also a very easy and common test case, and
+as such it is a Sailfish built-in _preset_.
+A preset is a function that is
+built-in to the code and which emits these configuration items.
+This
+particular configuration can be found in a function called `sod` in the
+`sailfish.models` module, which looks like this:

 ```python
 @preset